butterw/bShaders/A-pack/readme.md

 For video players+renderers which support user pixel shader integration:

 A-pack:
-- Shaders
-	dx9 hlsl shaders.
-Can be used with evr-cp or mpc-vr.
+- Shaders (mpc-hc, mpc-be, etc.) dx9 hlsl shaders.
+Can be used with evr-cp or mpc-vr
-- Shaders11
+- Shaders11 (mpc-hc, mpc-be, etc.)
 	dx11 hlsl shaders.
 Can be used in mpc-vr (post-resize only).
 - mpv
 	glsl .hook shaders.